MarkFChavez/mrkjlchvz.github.io/_posts/2017-08-04-avoid-conditionals-in-elixir.md

 category: elixir
 ---

 I used to love conditionals.
-I think everybody does.
+I think everybody did.
 It gave us the ability to decide what the system should do depending on many factors.
 It was a silver bullet.
 Not until I started writing in Elixir.